Enemy Mine poster

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This shows the protagonist's commitment to Davidge chooses to accept Jeriba's reluctant partnership for survival, agreeing to a truce and sharing shelter as they realize neither can survive alone., moving from reaction to action.

 At 54 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat Jeriba reveals to Davidge that Dracs are asexual and that "he" is pregnant, creating a deep moment of vulnerability and trust that elevates their relationship from survival partners to true friends., fundamentally raising what's at risk.
+Of particular interest, this crucial beat Jeriba reveals to Davidge that Dracs are asexual and that "he" is pregnant, creating a deep moment of vulnerability and trust that elevates their relationship from survival partners to true friends., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 86 minutes initiates the final act resolution at 80% of the runtime.
 Davidge commits fully to raising Zammis as Jeriba would have wanted, teaching the child its heritage and lineage, synthesizing human and Drac values into a new understanding., demonstrating the transformation achieved throughout the journey.